Get me outta here!

 Mortoniceras Ammonite Fossil (Top View)

 The siphuncle tube was also used to regulate buoyancy by controlling the amount of gas and water in the animal’s inner chambers.
-It lay along the rim of the ammonite underneath its shell.
+It lay along the outer rim of the ammonite’s shell.

 Multi-purpose Tentacles